Vibe:

 You know, we really see The Fits as a dance film, from frame one to the closing credits.
 So many of our choices were about movement as communication, and how we use our bodies as markers in different ways to consciously and subconscious [sic] tell the world about ourselves.

-Holmer lets dance tell the story and takes the onus off the dialogue.
+Holmer lets dance tell the story, sometimes in place of dialogue.

 Paul Yee, the cinematographer, talks about some of the limitations he faced while shooting the film (see the IndieWire article linked above):